 How to cut and prepare spaghetti squash for every spaghetti squash recipe.
 If you close your eyes, you’ll think you’re eating angel hair pasta.
-That’s why you’re going to love this satisfying, healthy, low carb alternative to pasta.
+That’s why you’re going to love this satisfying, nutritious, low carb alternative to pasta.

 Today, I’m going to show you how to cut a spaghetti squash without cutting your fingers.
 And then how to quickly and easily cook your squash for a delicious side dish.